balena-io/docs/pages/reference/OS/network.md

 method=auto
 ```

+{% hint style="warning" %}
-**Note:** Depending on the device, the interface name may not be `eth0`.
+Depending on the device, the interface name may not be `eth0`.
 To check the correct name, you can run `ifconfig` from the web terminal found on the device dashboard.
+{% endhint %}

 The connection file also defines what kind of security the network expects.
-If you want to set up a network with more elaborate security requirements, checkout the [**NetworkManager** settings reference page][nm-setting-ref].
+If you want to set up a network with more elaborate security requirements, checkout the [**NetworkManager** settings reference page](https://www.networkmanager.dev/docs/api/latest/ref-settings.html).
 If you want to connect to an unsecured WiFi network, simply remove the `[wifi-security]` section.

 As an example the below config sets up a WPA2-enterprise WiFi connection: